Beloved Members of the Shiloh-Fifth Avenue community;

 Please see the links below for our evolving plans to continue supporting each other and being a vibrant, faithful community.

 Zoom is the application we’re using for Bible Study on Wednesday afternoon, coffee time on Friday morning and eventually an evening group with the beverage of your choice.
-To manage security small groups will likely be via invitation.
+To manage security small groups are via invitation.
 Please see our CONTACT page to let Reverend Shannon Tennant or the office know you’d like to participate.
 Even if you haven’t been part of any of our small groups on the past we’d love to have you with us for fun, fellowship and connection.

 A number of people expressed in interest in reviving the Spiritual Friends of the 8 week course.
 This is a pairing up of people (fairly randomly) to offer each other prayer and spiritual support – over the phone or however you find easiest while maintaining social distance.
 It’s a commitment to meet weekly or even more often.
 Please see our CONTACT page to let Reverend Shannon Tennant or the office know you’d like to participate.